1995 Ford Mondeo Mk1 review: Retro Road Test

 The downside of the low values is that, to many, they’re still seen as cheap sheds – and may have been maintained as such.
 Service history is desirable, as are wheelarches that aren’t made of filler.
 Take a magnet and a screwdriver to check, and have a look through the car’s MOT history to see what it could be hiding.

 Ask for evidence that the cambelt has been changed recently – Ford advises changing it every 80,000 miles, so factor it into your negotiations if it hasn’t been done.
-Other than that, it’s fairly standard stuff: do all the electronics work, does it get up to temperature (and stay there), and does the suspension feel tired on the test-drive?
+Other than that, it’s fairly standard stuff: do all the electronics work, does it get up to temperature (and stay there), and does the suspension feel tired on a test-drive?

 While Ford parts shouldn’t be challenging to come by, we have heard of some obscure early Mondeo parts becoming increasingly difficult to find as the number left on the road drops.
 If there’s anything the seller has neglected to fix, be sure to ask them why.

-Ford Mondeo Mk1: verdict
+Ford Mondeo Mk1: Verdict

 We don’t need to tell you just how successful the original Ford Mondeo became.
 A flurry of dealer-demonstrators meant it became the sixth best-selling car in the UK in the first half of March 1993 – despite not officially going on sale until 25 March.
 Reviews from the time all agreed that it was an enormous step forward versus its Sierra predecessor.
 And in 1994, it was named European Car of the Year.

 Its success meant the Mk1 Mondeo went through a period of being ‘vanilla’.
-But as the Mondeo name bids farewell, possibly for good, we reckon it’s about time we celebrated Ford’s world car.
-While it takes a special sort of person to get excited by the Mondeo, we’d encourage anyone to save this future classic before it becomes entirely extinct.
+But now the Mondeo name has gone, possibly for good, we reckon it’s about time we celebrated Ford’s world car.

 ALSO READ: